Gothic-Modding-Community/gmc/docs/zengin/sound/index.md

 - 32-bit [depth](https://en.wikipedia.org/wiki/Audio_bit_depth)

 ## SFX
-Sound effects (SFX) are sounds made by monsters, spels, weapons etc. Playing of most of them are defined in `.mds` files and conected with proper animations.
-After unpacking these files are located in the `/Sound/SFX` folder.
+Sound effects (SFX) are sounds made by monsters, spells, weapons etc. Sound effects are defined in multiple places, in `.mds` files as part of the animation [EventBlocks](../anims/events.md), or in the SFX Daeduls scripts.
+Sounds are located in the `_work/Data/Sound/SFX` directory.

 ## Speech
-Dubbing for dialogues is located into `/Sound/Speech` folder.
+Dubbing for dialogues is located into `_work/Data/Sound/Speech` folder.
 Every single `AI_Output` has its own sound file with name defined in the function itself.

-For this dialogue line:
+For this dialogue line
 ```dae
 AI_Output(self,hero,"Info_Diego_Gamestart_11_00"); //I'm Diego.
 ```
-File should have following name: `Info_Diego_Gamestart_11_00.wav`
+the engine will play `Info_Diego_Gamestart_11_00.wav` sound file (if it exists).